Religion in politics

 Religion in politics covers various topics related to the effects of religion on politics.
 Religion has been claimed to be "the source of some of the most remarkable political mobilizations of our times".

-Religious political doctrines
+Beyond universalist ideologies, religions have also been involved in nationalist politics.
 Various political doctrines have been directly influenced or inspired by religions.
+Some religious strands support religious supremacism.

+Religious political doctrines by religion

+Islam

-Various strands of Political Islam exist, with most of them falling under the umbrella term of Islamism.
+Various strands of political Islam exist, with most of them falling under the umbrella term of Islamism.
 Graham Fuller has argued for a broader notion of Islamism as a form of identity politics, involving "support for [Muslim] identity, authenticity, broader regionalism, revivalism, [and] revitalization of the community."
 This frequently may take a socially conservative or reactionary form, as in wahhabism and salafism.
-Ideologies which espouse Islamic modernism include Islamic socialism and Post-Islamism.
+Ideologies which espouse Islamic modernism include Islamic socialism and post-Islamism.

+Christianity

-Christian political movements range from Christian socialism, Christian communism, and Christian anarchism on the left, to Christian democracy on the centre, to the Christian right.
+Christian political movements range from Christian socialism, Christian communism, and Christian anarchism on the left, to Christian democracy on the centre, to Christian supremacy and Christian fascism on the Christian right and the Christian Identity movement.